mikicz/django-saas-schemas-talk/slides.md

 # Database size impact

 - Tables and indexes grow in size more quickly
-- Especially if dernomalised (trade-off)
+- Especially if dernomalised
 - Large tables affect all tenants

 <!--
-~381Mb for 50M FKs in index
+~381MiB for 50M FKs in index
 ~1GiB for 50M FKs in index
 -->